|

 silent film debuted in 1925 and featured

-the tale of an English expedition up the
+the tale of a British expedition up the

 Amazon to a high plateau, where all sorts